GarySimons/Gary_Simons/README.md

 ## Wireframes

 I built my wireframes using **Balsamiq Wireframes**.
 This was a quick and easy way to work out the basic pages and element and how the would interact with each other.
 I then mocked up more detailed versions using **Adobe InDesign** to allow me to play with fonts, colours and images.
-The basic stucture of my wireframes remained much the same, but colours and styling was adapted as I built the website and saw how it worked as a whole.
+The basic structure of my wireframes remained much the same, but colours and styling was adapted as I built the website and saw how it worked as a whole.

 View my **Balsamiq** wireframes <a href="https://github.com/GarySimons/Gary_Simons/tree/master/wireframes/png">here.</a>